Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Eating Da Nang food is one of the highlights of visiting the city!
 Traditional Vietnamese cuisine, fresh-caught seafood and international fare are all on offer.
 During our two weeks in the city, we feasted on top local gastronomy and sought out the best restaurants in Da Nang, Vietnam.

-Da Nang Food: What To Eat In Da Nang, Vietnam
+Da Nang Food: What To Eat in Da Nang, Vietnam

-What Food Is Da Nang Known For?
+What Food is Da Nang Known For?

 The most famous Da Nang food is Mi Quang.
 In fact, a bowl of Mi Quang noodles is easier to find than Vietnam’s most iconic noodle dish, Pho.
 Mi Quang, which is a bowl of rice noodles in a turmeric broth topped with meat and herbs, is typically served for breakfast.
 However, because it is the most famous food in Da Nang, many restaurants and vendors serve it throughout the day.